rUmI-nUI/rUmI-nUI.github.io/chapters/4: Plurals, Collectives and Indefinite Quantities.md

 * úí: word, úín: sentence/phrase
   * Contrast with "núí", words or lexicon.
 In a sentence, words are related to each other whereas a lexicon is a set of words.

+## Parts: Z(ö)- or -(ö)z (divisions)

+Components of a larger whole are "parts" and are denoted by the prefix form.
+In contrast, divisions of a whole that retain the whole's characteristics are identified using the suffix form.

+* a: space, za: compartment, az: partition (spatial)
+* á: time, zá: minute/second/hour/day, áz: interval
+* u: human, zu: body part, uz: anatomical section
+  * Note: In contrast to their umbrella term, all body parts end in "-s" as they are fundamentally "things"

+## Indefinitives: Ym(ö)-

+The indefinite prefix is used to denote an unspecified/uncertain quantity of something and is equivalent to "some/something" in English.

+* a: space, yma: some space
+* u: human, ymu: somebody
+* ânawé: stick, ym-ânawé: some stick